CSE237SP2022/project-gamblingtoolsandtechniques/README.md

 5. Hmu if you have questions!

-## Usage (for actual users when the time comes)
+## Usage
+1. Navigate to the gamblingtoolsandtechniques directory: cd project-gamblingtoolsandtechniques
-1. Run MainMenu.sh in the command line: ./MainMenu.sh
+2. Run MainMenu.sh in the command line: ./MainMenu.sh
-2. Type "y" when you are ready to being playing.
+3. Type "y" when you are ready to being playing.
-3. Select a game...
+4. Select a game by typing 1, 2, 3 or 4.

 ## Questions for Iteration 1